biswajit-patro/biswajit-patro/README.md

 I am happy to discuss new things related to this field and open for collaboration.
 Feel free to ask or suggest me regarding the code in the comments section.
+## Objective :
+Dynamic and results-driven Data Science professional with a passion for leveraging advanced analytics to drive business insights and optimize processes.
+Seeking a challenging role where I can apply my expertise in pricing analysis, data extraction, and statistical modeling to contribute to organizational growth.

 ## Connect me on :
 E-mail ID : biswatheachiever96@gmail.com